EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

   * `css_class` (optional): the CSS class applied to the parent HTML element that encloses the field contents.
 In the `list` and `search` views, this class is also applied to the `<th>` header of the column associated with this field.
+    For example, to align the contents of some column to the right, use `css_class: text-right`
   * `template` (optional): the name of the custom template used to render the contents of the field.
 This option is fully explained later in this chapter.
   * `type` (optional): the type of data stored in the property, which affects